-SECTION V - MEDICAL CODING (MC 04)- This course is 90 synchronous instructional hours Online Didactics and 90 hours of Synchronized Supervised Online Lab the International Classification of Diseases and the ICD-9- CM coding system and reporting guidelines, as well as, how to identify main terms, sub terms and coding pathways.
+SECTION V - MEDICAL CODING (MC 04)- This course is 90 synchronous instructional hours Online Didactics and 90 hours of Synchronized Supervised Online Lab

+Part one: In this section participants will be introduced to the actual coding process, the history of the International Classification of Diseases and the ICD-9- CM coding system and reporting guidelines, as well as, how to identify main terms, sub terms and coding pathways.
 Course participants will also be introduced to reimbursement, HIPAA, and compliance.
 Participants will Learn the organization/steps to assign codes of the